mrsonne/hubit/docs/examples.md

 # Examples

 ## Full examples in the repository
-In the examples all calculation are, for simplicity, carried out directly in the `Hubit` component, but the component could just as well wrap a C library, request data from a web server or use an installed Python package.
+In the examples all calculations are, for simplicity, carried out directly in the `Hubit` entrypoint function, but the function could just as well wrap a C library, request data from a web service or use an installed Python package.
 The examples are summarized below.

-* [`examples/car`](https://github.com/mrsonne/hubit/tree/master/examples/car).
-This example encompass four similar car models.
-The examples illustrate how the `Hubit` model file can be used to interface with cars models that carry out the same task, but have quite different levels of modularity.
-Further, the use of model-level caching and component-level caching is illustrated.
+* [`examples/car`](https://github.com/mrsonne/hubit/tree/master/examples/car) encompass four similar car models.
+The examples illustrate how you can use the `Hubit` model file to interface with a toy calculations for the price of a car that each have different levels of modularity.
+Further, the example illustrates model-level caching and component-level caching.
-* [`examples/wall`](https://github.com/mrsonne/hubit/tree/master/examples/wall).
-This example illustrates heat flow calculations and cost calculations for a wall with two segments.
-Each wall segment has multiple wall layers that consist of different materials.
+* [`examples/wall`](https://github.com/mrsonne/hubit/tree/master/examples/wall) illustrates heat flow calculations and cost calculations for a wall with three segments.
+Each wall segment has multiple wall layers that consist of different materials and has different thicknesses.
 The example demonstrates model rendering (`render.py`), simple queries (`run_queries.py`) with model level caching, reusing previously calculated results `run_precompute.py`, setting results manually (`run_set_results.py`) and input parameter sweeps (`run_sweep.py`).
-Most of the wall examples run with or without multi-processing.
+In `run_queries.py` a toggle makes it easy to run with or without multi-processing and the the effect on the wall time.
 * [`examples/tanks`](https://github.com/mrsonne/hubit/tree/master/examples/tanks).
-This example shows how to set up models where one compartment (cell, element) consumes the result of a neighboring compartment (cell, element).
+This example shows how to set up models where one domain (compartment/cell/element) consumes results from a neighboring domain.
 In the example, a liquid flows from one tank to the next in a cascading fashion.
-The example encompass two similar tanks models `model1` and `model2` that illustrate explicit linking of the tanks and a more generic linking pattern, respectively.
+The example encompass two similar tanks models `model_1` and `model_2`.
+The former illustrates explicit linking of the tanks, which is useful for an unstructured network of tanks.
+The latter illustrates a linking pattern which is useful for a structured network of tanks.

 To run, for example, the car example clone the repository and execute the command below from the project root